mreno95/LearningReact/README.md

 # react-playlist
-All the course files for the Net Ninja React tutorial playlist on YouTube
+All the course files for the Net Ninja React tutorial playlist on YouTube.
+Completed by Morgan Reno with commented notes

-# How to use these files
+# File Setup
-Each of the branches in this repo refers to the starting point of a particular lesson in the playlist.
-Just checkout the branch / lesson that you need.
+Each branch is a different lesson in the YouTube playlist so you can see the progression throughout the lessons.